Do I Need to Pay Crypto Self-Employment Taxes?

 How do I pay crypto self-employment taxes?

 The IRS wants taxes on income as soon as it’s earned.
-Because the self-employed don’t have federal taxes withheld from each paycheck, they must instead report and pay quarterly estimated taxes.
-Failing to do so can result in penalties and/or interest.
+Because the self-employed don’t have federal taxes withheld from each paycheck, they must report and pay quarterly estimated taxes instead.
+Failing to do so can result in penalties and interest.

-Part of this worksheet is reporting what you expect your yearly gross income to be.
+Part of this worksheet is reporting your expected yearly gross income.
 This can be tricky for the self-employed, especially in the volatile crypto market.
-When calculating your crypto mining self-employment taxes, keep in mind the safe harbor rules and remember that overpayments will be refunded.
+Remember the safe harbor rules when calculating your crypto mining self-employment taxes and that overpayments will be refunded.
 If you’re struggling with your estimated quarterly payments, a crypto tax accountant can help.

-The IRS Form 1040ES is a tax form that will help you calculate what you owe each quarter.
-Once you’ve completed it, you’ll mail in your form and payment or simply pay taxes online
+The IRS Form 1040ES is a tax form that helps you calculate your owes each quarter.
+Once you’ve completed it, you can mail in your form and payment or pay your taxes online.

 Business deductions from crypto self-employment taxes